Avatar

 Bio

-I mentored graduate/ 5 PhD students who are currently leading global research in academia/industry.
-As part of Regrow Ag, I led a multicultural global team (15 people including data scientists, software developers and engineers) under the Niche project (USD4M) funded by B&MGF which focuses on the analysis of GxExM in Sub-Saharan Africa.
+As part of Regrow Ag, Jony led a multicultural global team (15 people including data scientists, software developers/engineers) under the Niche project (USD4M) funded by B&MGF which focuses on the analysis of GxExM in Sub-Saharan Africa.
+Jony worked with multi-cultural & multi-disciplinary teams (hybrid approach - Academia & Industry) & has ground experience working in 9 countries (Argentina, Brazil, Australia, NZ, USA, The Netherlands, Germany, Rwanda & Kenya).

 Interests